 2017/18 Leavers' Destinations

-This year College pupils had 7 Oxbridge offers, 3 for Cambridge, 4 for Oxford.
-Offers were in the following subjects: Law, Economics (2 offers), Chemistry, Biology, Engineering and Human Sciences.
-311 Russell Group University places were offered in a wide range of subjects; popular options including Business, Economics, Law, Engineering, Biological and Biomedical Sciences and Modern Languages.
+This year College pupils had 5 Oxbridge offers, 3 for Cambridge (Architecture, Natural Sciences and Mathematics), 2 for Oxford (PPE and Chemistry).
+275 Russell Group University places were offered in a wide range of subjects; popular options including Business, Economics, Law, Engineering, Biological and Biomedical Sciences and Modern Languages.
 79% of applicants obtained a place at their first-choice institution; 66% of places are at Russell Group Universities.
-Particularly popular universities have been Warwick, Exeter, University College, London and various other Russell Group Universities.
+Particularly popular universities have been Durham, Exeter, University College, London, Imperial College, London, and various other Russell Group Universities.

-32 pupils have gained places at International Universities, including 17 to the US (e.g. Northeastern, UT Texas, Columbia, UC Berkeley, Wellesley College, New York University); 6 to Università Bocconi in Milan; 3 to IE University in Madrid; 1 to University of Sydney; 1 to McGill in Canada.
-In the Lower Sixth, SAT preparation has been particularly successful this year, with all 24 Malvern College candidates scoring 300 points above the US High School average and 2 candidates gaining maximum marks in their subject tests.
+In the Lower Sixth, SAT preparation has been particularly successful this year, with several Malvern College candidates scoring 300 points above the US High School average and three candidates gaining maximum marks in their subject tests.

 In addition to attending conferences at various American universities himself, the College’s International Universities Applications officer led a school trip to America during the Summer holidays where pupils were given the opportunity to visit various universities and Colleges throughout the American Northeastern seaboard.